Showtime- Roulette vs Blackjack!

 Over the long-term, the odds of any individual number in American Roulette will always be 1/38 on every single spin.
 This is because there are 38 numbers on the Roulette wheel and every number has an equal probability of coming good.
 Recall that there is a 0 and a 00 in American Roulette, in addition to numbers 1-36.

-You Win More with European & French Roulette Wheels
+Better odds on European & French Roulette Wheels

 Now let’s take a look at European Roulette and French Roulette games.
 The odds of any number occurring in these games is significantly better for the player at 1/37.
 Why?
 Because there are 37 numbers on European and French Roulette wheels.
 A green 0 and numbers 1-36 characterise these games.
 Therefore, your odds increase from 2.63% in American Roulette per number to 2.70% in European Roulette and French Roulette.